Keilub/calebmallen/content/posts/ten-hairs.md

 *By Lorie Halse Anderson and Ared Hoyt*<br>
 "It... worked!
 The hair stayed under control during spelling."

 Published 2009.
-I liked the whimsical nature of the images and the idea of the story the revolves around a head of hair that has a mind of its own, the message was good as well, but I felt the whimsical idea wasn't as fully embraced as it could have been if the story itself, the school setting, was a bit boring.
+I liked the whimsical nature of the images and the idea of the story that revolves around a head of hair that has a mind of its own, the message was good as well, but I felt the whimsical idea wasn't as fully embraced as it could have been in the story itself, the school setting, was a bit boring.
 You could capture the reader with a theme that fits the story better.
 But a great message about rules and how sometimes they are meant to be broken or looked at to see if they are pointlessly restrictive to individuality and self-expression.

 ## Ten Hungry Pigs